sarahverena/CCL1-SarahFurrer/README.md

 - drew the background
 ### Day 6
 *******************************
--painted the sprite sheets of the player objects -creating the actual sprite sheet
+- painted the sprite sheets of the player objects ⭐️
+- creating the actual sprite sheet⭐️
+- painted the portal
+- painting enemie?
+- one background image